taksheel-coder/WRO-FE_Team_Yobotics/README.md

 | Misc.             | 3D-printed mounts, wiring                                        | Vibration dampening and cable management      |

 ---

-## Mobility & Power System

-- **Drive:** Rear-wheel drive using dual shaft BO motor for stability and traction.
-- **Steering:** Ackerman geometry implemented with MG996R servo for realistic and precise turning.
+Power and Sensor Management

-- **Power:** Motors and electronics powered by a 12V Bonka LiPo battery; Raspberry Pi is powered independently via a Mi 10,000mAh power bank to prevent voltage drops and accidental resets.
+Power management is built for stability and efficiency.
+The motors and main electronics are powered by a 12V Bonka LiPo battery, ensuring consistent performance during high-load operations.
+The Raspberry Pi is powered separately using a 10,000mAh Mi power bank, which isolates the control logic from motor surges and prevents unexpected resets.
+Additionally, a 5V buck converter is incorporated to supply regulated voltage to components that require lower power, further enhancing system reliability.

 ---

 ## Sensors & Vision

-- **Camera:** Logitech USB camera with a 92mm focal length, providing a wide field of view for robust object and wall detection.
-- **Ultrasonic Sensor:** Measures distance to walls and obstacles, enabling accurate wall-following and collision avoidance.
-- **Colour Sensor:** Detects line colours and assists in decision-making for turns and path selection.
-- **IMU (MPU6050):** Tracks orientation, angular velocity, and lap count for reliable navigation and lap completion.
+Sensor management is streamlined, relying exclusively on the Logitech USB camera as the primary sensing device.
+The camera is securely mounted on a vibration-dampened platform to maintain image clarity and accuracy.
+All wiring is shielded and routed for minimal interference, and calibration procedures for the camera are documented to ensure repeatable, high-quality object detection.
 ---

 ## Software Overview